KevalPatel94/TicTacToe/README.md

 # TicTacToe
-Multi Player and Vs Artificial Intelligence
+Multi Player and Vs Artificial Intelligence in Swift4 for IOS.